wilsonliaows/docs/connectors/zendesk.md

 If you'd like to populate all Identities to another application, remember to use a Repeat Action to go through every single User Identity available for this user.
 To learn more about how to use Repeat Action, check out this link for a detailed guide.

-## Troubleshooting

-### Zendesk error message: 422 Unprocessable Entity

-#### Error:
-Exception: 422 Unprocessable Entity; Error ID bf46cd01-c700-4a3b-8c5a-06ea63106895

-#### What does this mean?:
-Zendesk does not allow users with the same email address.
-Your recipe is most probably trying to create a user with the same email address.

-#### Solution:
-Double check your data and make changes before restarting your recipe/re-running the job.